GSS111/azureinterviewquestions/README.md

  3. Whare are some caching strategies
  4. Explain the differences between SQL & NoSQL and where you would use each one.
  5. Describe partioning/ sharding
- 6. CAP theorem
+ **6. Explain the CAP theorem?**

 The CAP theorem is the belief that a distributed application can only satisfy two of the following characteristics:

-Consistency - all nodes have the same, consistent data Availability - every request recieves a non-erroneous response Partition tolerance - The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes
+**Consistency** - all nodes have the same, consistent data **Availability** - every request recieves a non-erroneous response **Partition tolerance** - The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes

  7. When you here the word "Orchestration", what do you think of in